susanodii/Glasp/Glasp.md

   **How does Glasp summerize a video**

   Glasp summarizes a video using artificial intelligence (AI) algorithms.
-This AI search for the key points in the visual and audio content of a video and then, generate and converts these keys points to text.
+This AI search for the key points in the visual and audio content of a video and then, generateS and converts these keys points to text.

   **Is it possible to customize the summary generated by Glasp**